-Whether you love or hate your current space, there’s always some new bathroom design ideas we can incorporate to improve the space.
+Whether you love or hate your current room, there’s always some new bathroom design ideas we can incorporate to improve the space.
 Plus there’s plenty of cheap bathroom upgrades that are DIY friendly.

 The worse case would be having to rip out what’s currently there and replace it with something more modern.
 However, a better option is to replace one of the key elements and change the feel using tile paint, clever storage and accessories.